 I followed people who looked demented and found the location.
-It was here that we all waited for roughly forty-five minutes for Kyu.
+It was here that we all waited for roughly forty-five minutes.
 Because I had to return my binoculars, I did not get in the front of the line.
 Although I was sad at first, it proved beneficial in the end.
 The cast and special audience members passed by, with Ryeowook from Super Junior being one of them.
-No one expected him, so we could not process that it was truly him.
-I gasped his name and then everyone around me freaked out.

 Ryeowook in the center.

-I was holding two cameras (my compact camera and my iPhone) and tried to get a glimpse of Kyu.
+I was holding two cameras (my compact camera and my iPhone) and tried to get a glimpse of Kyuhyun.
 Due to the fact that I was in the back, I was closer to the staircase that he was to take to get to his car.